Stream Composer

 Concepts

 - An overlay is a layer attached to a list of actors.
-The same overlay renders one copy per selected actor.
+The same overlay renders one copy per selected actor (or per player, or once — see tileBy below).

 Lists every overlay.
 Each row has: